fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ## ABOUT THE ROLE

-Fight for the Future is looking for a senior-level software engineer to lead the front-end development side of our digital campaigning efforts.
+Fight for the Future is looking for a software engineer to lead the front-end development side of our digital campaigning efforts.
 This is more than a simple coding or campaigning position.
 This is a leadership position for someone who understands the threats that face the future of free expression on the Internet, and who can creatively use the Internet as a medium for political change.

 ## ABOUT YOU